 Agency and Communion

-Although a layperson may assume that narcissists indiscriminately self-enhance across all domains, initial evidence suggests that they devalue some traditionally positive traits, while over-emphasizing others (Campbell, Rudich, & Sedikides, 2002; Carlson et al., 2011b).
+Although a layperson may assume that narcissists indiscriminately self-enhance across all domains, initial evidence suggests that they devalue some traditionally positive traits, while over-emphasizing others (Campbell, Rudich, & Sedikides, 2002; Carlson et al., 2011b; Rauthmann & Kolar, 2013).
 Specifically, this work indicates that narcissistic individuals have unrealistically positive evaluations of their agentic characteristics (e.g., power, dominance, and intelligence) but do not inflate, or inflate to a lesser degree, communal characteristics (e.g., agreeableness, warmth, and honesty; Campbell et al., 2002; Carlson et al., 2011b).
 In a seminal work clarifying the boundaries between these two concepts, Wiggins (1991) referred to agency as “the condition of being a differentiated individual, and it is manifest in strivings for mastery and power which enhance and protect that differentiation”, whereas communion was defined as “the condition of being part of a larger social or spiritual entity, and it is manifested in strivings for intimacy, union, and solidarity with that larger entity” (p.
 89; see also Bakan, 1966).
+Within this framework, narcissism is a vector positioned between the high-agency and low-communion axes (Paulhus, 2001; Paulhus & Williams, 2002; Wiggins & Pincus, 1994).
+In effect, narcissism has a strong positive correlation with the agency axis of the interpersonal circumplex (r = .84; Bradlee & Emmons, 1992), but does not have a strong correlation with the communion axis of the interpersonal circumplex (r = .08; Bradlee & Emmons, 1992).
+Thus, narcissism falls within the interpersonal circumplex quadrant labeled unmitigated agency (Buss, 1990; Helgeson & Fritz, 2000).
+Unmitigated agency is characterized by ‘‘a focus on the self to the exclusion of others [which] . . . includes being hostile, cynical, greedy, and arrogant’’ (Helgeson & Fritz, 1999, p.
+132; see also Rauthmann & Kolar, 2013).